apple/swift-algorithms/Guides/Indexed.md

 ```

 `Indexed` scales from a collection up to a random-access collection, depending on
-its base type. `Indexed` also conforms to `LazySequenceProtocol` when the base type
+its base type. `Indexed` also conforms to `LazySequenceProtocol` and
-conforms.
+`LazyCollectionProtocol` when the base type conforms.